Pinched theorem and the reverse Yau's inequalities for compact K\"{a}hler-Einstein manifolds: Invariant theory and a formula of Chern numbers

 \section{\textbf{Invariant theory and a formula of Chern numbers}}

-Let $(M, J, g)$ be a compact complex manifold of dimension $n$ with complex structure $J$ and K\"{a}hler metric $g$.
-If $M$ is with K\"{a}hler-Einstein metric, then its Ricci form is equal to its K\"{a}hler form up to a constant.
+Let $(M^n, g)$ be a compact K\"{a}hler-Einstein manifold of dimension $n$ with Ricci curvature $\mu\neq 0$.
+Then its Ricci form is equal to its K\"{a}hler form up to a constant.
 That is,

 where $\textbf{i}=\sqrt{-1}, 1\le i, j\le n$.
 Denote $\Theta=(\Theta_{\alpha}^{\beta})$, where $1\le \alpha, \beta\le n$, to be the curvature matrix.
 Since the first Chern form of $M$ is the Ricci form of the tangent bundle of $M$, we have